fmquaglia/principia-agentica/publication/docs/blog/posts/091925-memory-in-agents.md

 The challenge is that "memory" isn't a single concept.
 For builders, it splits into two core paradigms: **episodic** and **semantic**.
 Understanding the trade-offs between them is the first step to architecting an agent that can learn, adapt, and perform reliably.

 Choosing well impacts latency, cost, privacy, and evaluation capability.
-This micro-article shows minimal patterns, trade-offs, and a hybrid recipe that you can ship this week
+In this article, I'll break down the two core memory paradigms and give you a practical, hybrid recipe you can ship this week to build truly durable agents.

 ## The Two Paradigms of Agent Memory

 ### **Episodic Memory (The Ship's Log):**

 This is the agent's linear, time-stamped record of events.
 It's an append-only timeline of every interaction, tool call, and observation.
 Think of it as a court transcript or a ship's log.
 Writes are cheap and fast, and retrieval is deterministic, based on time or task ID.

 This makes it perfect for auditability, debugging, and reproducing specific task flows.
 For governance, redacting specific events or applying time-to-live (TTL) policies is straightforward.

 ### **Semantic Memory (The Knowledge Library):**

 This is the agent's conceptual, associative knowledge base.
 It works by converting information into numerical representations (embeddings) and storing them in a vector database for flexible retrieval.
 Think of it as a library's card catalog or a personal knowledge graph.
 Writes are more computationally expensive, but retrieval is incredibly powerful, allowing the agent to find information based on conceptual similarity, not just exact keywords.

 This is the foundation for robust RAG (Retrieval-Augmented Generation) and allows for generalization and creative synthesis.

 ## Minimal Implementation Patterns